Mobile Multi-View Object Image Search: Experiments

 As mentioned above, \textit{Caltech-256} mobile product search dataset is a single-view dataset.
 On this dataset, we performed experiments with three types of queries: \begin{itemize} \item \textit{Single view queries.} Each query is a single object image; the same query images, as in~\cite{34}, are used (six categories, each having ten images).
 Queries with clean and cluttered background are performed and evaluated separately.
 We used clean background queries provided by~\cite{34}.
 They were obtained by segmenting out the objects from the background. \item \textit{Multi-image queries.} Each query consists of multiple object images from the same category, however, the images belong to different objects, they are not multiple views of the same object.
 There are six queries for six categories, and all ten images are used in each multi-image query. \item \textit{Multi-view queries.} Each query consists of multi-view images of an object; the images were taken with a mobile phone and hence not from the \textit{Caltech-256} dataset.
 There are four multi-view queries for four categories, each having five images. \end{itemize}

-Figure~\ref{fig:AveP-Caltech-single-view} shows the average precision graphs for single view queries using various similarity functions for our system.
+The vocabulary size is $3K$ and hard assignment is used for computing the BoW histograms.
+Figure~\ref{fig:AveP-Caltech-single-view} shows the average precision graphs for single view queries using various similarity functions.
 The similarity functions \textit{Min-Max Ratio}, \textit{Normalized Histogram Intersection} and \textit{Normalized Correlation} work much better than \textit{Dot Product} and \textit{Histogram Intersection} on both clean and background cluttered queries.
 As expected, the average precision is higher for queries with a clean background.
-When we compare our results with those presented in Figure 6~(b) of \cite{34}, our average precision values are $0.1-0.15$ higher than~\cite{34}, probably due to the multiple complementary features (Harris+SURF with SIFT) we used.
+When we compare our results with those presented in Figure 6~(b) of \cite{34}, our average precision values are $0.1-0.15$ higher than~\cite{34}, probably due to the multiple complementary features (Harris+Hessian with SIFT) we used.
 Figure~\ref{fig:Caltech256Fig1Clean} shows single view query examples with two different similarity functions.

 Figure~\ref{fig:AveP-Caltech-multi-image} shows the average precision graphs for multi-image queries using various fusion methods and the \textit{Min-Max Ratio} similarity function.
 The late fusion methods \textit{Rank Sum} and \textit{Count} work better than the other early and late fusion methods.
 The average precision values are about 0.25 higher on background cluttered queries, and 0.1 higher on clean background queries, compared to the single view queries.
 Figures~\ref{fig:Caltech256Fig2LateFus} and \ref{fig:Caltech256Fig2EarlyFus} show sample queries.